-- Diet: A person who has a diet low in vitamin D and calcium may be more likely to develop osteopenia.
-Excessive alcohol use can also decrease the bone's ability to absorb calcium.
+- Diet: A person who has a diet that is low in vitamin D and calcium may be more likely to develop osteopenia.
+Excessive alcohol use can also decrease the bones' ability to absorb calcium.

-- Smoking: Calcium helps build strong bones.
-Smoking interferes with the amount of calcium the bones absorb and may speed up bone loss.
+- Smoking: Calcium helps a person build strong bones.
+Smoking interferes with the amount of calcium the bones can absorb and may speed up bone density loss.

-The most common bone density test used is called dual-energy X-ray absorptiometry or DEXA.
+The most common bone density test that doctors use is called a dual-energy X-ray absorptiometry (DEXA).

 DEXA involves using a low-energy X-ray that assesses the level of calcium in the bones.

-Individual recommendations on when to get tested for osteopenia may vary based on risk factors.
-Typically, doctors recommend that all women over 65 have a bone density test.
+Individual recommendations on when to undergo testing for osteopenia may vary based on risk factors.
+Typically, doctors recommend that all women over 65 years of age should have a bone density test.

-Also, women who are under 65 but have reached menopause and have an additional risk factor for developing osteopenia should also consider having the test.
+Also, women who are under 65 years of age but have reached menopause and have an additional risk factor for developing osteopenia, such as regular tobacco intake, should also consider having the test.

 Treatment for osteopenia